Read the transcript

 Hi.
 My name is Andreas.
 And I’m a faculty member in Organisational Behaviour, or OB.
 I’m here to tell you a few things you need to know if you wish to pursue a PhD in OB.

-Researchers studying Organisational Behaviour investigate how individuals act within society and organisations and how their actions in both environments affect each other.
-Understanding these social processes from a micro-perspective is essential for improving how leaders, managers and individual employees contribute to the effectiveness of an organisation.
+What is OB all about?
+OB is about how individuals act within society and in organisations, and how their actions in both environments affect each other.
+Understanding these social processes from a micro perspective is essential for improving how leaders, managers, and individual employees contribute to the effectiveness of an organisational.

-Organisational Behaviour at Cambridge Judge Business School is an applied science built on contributions from the behavioural sciences, including social and organisational psychology, decision-making and judgements, behavioural economics and management.
-Organisational Behaviour focuses mainly on the effects that individual and group dynamics, such as personality and teamwork, have on human behaviour.
-It is concerned with how people’s feelings, motivations and cognitions influence their behaviour in organisational and group settings.
+Organisational Behaviour at Cambridge Judge Business School is an applied science built on contributions from the behavioural sciences, including social and organisational psychology, decision-making and judgments, behavioural economics and management.
+And Organisational Behaviour focuses mainly on the effects that individuals and group dynamics such as personality and teamwork have on human Behaviour.
+It is concerned with how people’s feelings, motivations, and cognitions influence their Behaviour in the organisation and group settings.

 At CJBS, OB is an interdisciplinary pathway where faculty from various subject groups are involved.
 These faculty members studied the areas of leadership, emotions, teams, personality, and other characteristics of executives, big data, and consumers’ self-conceptions in the area of marketing.
 OB researchers apply a large variety of methods, such as experimental and survey research, archival data analysis, and qualitative methods.